Gudauri: Routes and lifts

-The most recent construction Is Kobi-Gudauri 1, 2 and 3 with 7.5 km, 111 Gondola Lifts, 6 Stations and the capacity of serving 2800 passengers in an hour.
-New 6km 3 lifts added as of December 2023: New Gudaura, Kikilo 1, Kikilo 2.

-The lifts work from 10:00 to 16:00, and from 9:00 to 17:00 in the later season when the day light is longer.
+In 2018, chairlifts Kobi-Gudauri 1, 2 and 3 were constructed, measuring a total of 7.5 km, as well as 111 gondola lifts, six stations and the capacity of serving 2800 passengers in an hour.
+Three new lifts measuring 6 km were added to the resort after December 2023: New Gudaura, Kikilo 1, Kikilo 2.
+The lifts operate from 10:00 to 16:00, and from 9:00 to 17:00 in the warmer season when the daylight is longer.

 Accidents

-Chairlift

-On 16 March 2018, due to the operator's mistake and design failures, one of the chairlifts started moving backwards at twice the normal speed, creating a rollback and leaving 11 individuals with injuries.
+On 16 March 2018, due to the operator's mistake and design failures, one of the chairlifts (Sadzele) started moving backwards at twice the normal speed, creating a rollback and leaving 11 injured.

-Helicopter

 On 29 July 2022, a police Mi-8 helicopter crashed while trying to rescue two paragliders in a gorge near Gudauri, killing all eight people on board.
 One of the two paragliders was also found dead.

-Restaurant

-On 14 December 2024, 12 people died in an Indian restaurant in Gudauri.
-They were employees of the restaurant: 11 Indian nationals and one Georgian citizen.
-Initial investigations revealed that an electric power generator had been placed in an enclosed indoor space near the bedrooms and had been switched on following a power outage in the area.
-Investigators suggested that fumes from the generator likely caused carbon monoxide poisoning, although forensic examinations were conducted to confirm the exact cause of death.
+On 14 December 2024, 11 Indian workers and 1 Georgian national died of carbon monoxide poisoning at an Indian restaurant in Gudauri.
+All casualties were employees of the restaurant.